Fishing industry in China: Galapagos

 A large Chinese fishing fleet of hundreds of vessels visits the ocean around the Galapagos Islands each year.
 In 2017 the Ecuadorian Navy seized the reefer vessel Fu Yuan Yu Leng 999 inside the Galapagos Marine Reserve with over 6,000 frozen sharks including whale sharks.
-The crew were tried and convicted of illegal fishing with each sentenced to four years in prison and the vessel’s owner was fined six million dollars.
+The Fu Yuan Yu Leng 999 vessel was responsible for harbouring nearly 572 tonnes of fish; 12 different species identified, 11 of those being prominent in the Galapagos Marine Reserve and 9 of the species being on the International Union for Conservation of Nature Red List (ICUN list).
+The crew were tried and convicted of illegal fishing with each sentenced to four years in prison and the vessel's owner was fined six million dollars.
 Ecuadorian authorities and civil society accuse the Chinese of fishing indiscriminately and without respect for the law or regulations.
 While Chinese fishing vessels have visited the area every year since 1978 the number and size of the vessels has vastly increased in recent years.

 Analysis conducted by the non-profit organization Oceana in partnership with Global Fishing Watch noted that in September 2020, 300 Chinese merchant vessels were spotted off the coast of the Galapagos fishing squid, tuna, sharks, and other marine life.
 Satellite data analysis found that various fishing vessels spent a cumulative 73,000 hours fishing near the Galapagos Islands between August and September 2020.
 Oceana concluded that this fishing negatively affected sensitive marine life in the region and that Chinese vessels actively sought to evade detection by local authorities, either by practicing illegal transshipment strategies or by disabling onboard public tracking devices.

 The exploitation of marine resources by illegal means is a problem acknowledged by Latin American countries on the Pacific coast.
 In November, 2020, the governments of Colombia, Chile, Peru and Ecuador released a joint official communique pledging to combat IUU off of its coasts in the coming decade.
 The governments of these four countries have pledged to increase international cooperation in the protection of the South American Pacific Coast.
 The Chilean government has stated that it aims to aid in the designation of 30% of the ocean as a marine protected area by 2030 in an effort to disincentive IUU fishing.
-Global Fishing watch has also stated that greater transparency between Latin American nations and international cooperation are necessary to curve illegal fishing in the area.
+Global Fishing watch has also stated that greater transparency between Latin American nations and international cooperation are necessary to curb illegal fishing in the area.